7 days Siem Reap to Phnom Penh

 Please refer to registration for complete terms.

 Payments is made directly through Social Cycles with booking link provided.
-A non-refundable $100 AUD deposit is due on booking, and remainder is due 60 days prior to trip start.
+A non-refundable $100 deposit is due on booking, and remainder is due 60 days prior to trip start.

 We get that life happens, and we wish we could compensate for unforeseen circumstances, but we begin to incur costs the moment you book (if not before).
 Therefore, cancellations are 100% non-refundable.